iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

     dataflows: []
     ```

-> :octicons-light-bulb-16: This mapper defines a load-balancer by resources of type aws_lb or aws_elb
+> :octicons-light-bulb-16:  This mapper defines a load-balancer by resources of type `aws_lb` or `aws_elb` and sets its
-> and set its parent by its `resource_properties.subnets` value, **this component will be created as many times as subnets exist**.
+> parent by its `resource_properties.subnets` value. **This component will be created as many times as subnets exist**.

 #### Mapping a Children
-> :material-information-outline: The order of the components is important because parent components must be defined before child components
+> :material-information-outline: The order of the components is important because parent components must be defined
+> before child components.

-When mapping a component, it can define whose components are their children on the OTM, **$children** will set the
+When mapping a component, it can define what components are their children on the OTM. **$children** will set the
 parent attribute of those components on the OTM.

 === "Mapping file"